 The Workaround

-Go to your WP Super Cache plugin’s Advanced Settings menu and check the following two options then save it:
+Go to your WP Super Cache plugin’s Advanced Settings menu and check the following option then save it:

 Feel free to leave a comment if you are having any issues with this workaround.